Behavioural Insights Team: Methods

-Although specific ideas devised by BIT have been imitated in several other countries (see below), chief executive David Halpern said in a 2018 interview with Apolitical that the unit's underlying methodology has still not been widely understood.
+Although specific ideas devised by BIT have been imitated in several other countries (see below), President Emeritus David Halpern said in a 2018 interview with Apolitical that the unit's underlying methodology has still not been widely understood.
 He said BIT's "greatest legacy" would not be any individual behavioural insight, but rather its commitment to creating a set of variants on any given intervention and testing them against each other.
 He called the cycle of making variants, testing them, learning what works best and starting again from there "radical incrementalism."

 BIT follows a basic, linear process combining fieldwork and behavioural science literature in approaching projects.
 This four-step methodology involves defining the outcome, understanding the context, building the intervention and finishing by testing, learning and adapting.
 In testing, BIT heavily uses randomised control trials to increase the evidence base and take an empirical approach to government.

 Governance and affiliations

-BIT is headed by psychologist David Halpern, and is now owned by the charity Nesta.
+BIT is headed by CEO Rachel Coyle MBE, and is now owned by the charity Nesta.
 It works in partnership with governments, local authorities, non-profits, and private organisations to tackle major policy problems.

 The organisation has a formal partnership with Harvard University’s Behavioral Insights Group (BIG) and close relationships with several universities, including University College London, Harvard University, and the Universities of Oxford, Cambridge, and Pennsylvania.